Vinod Bhatia: Career

 On 14 December 1971, Bhatia was the second pilot sent on a mission to bomb the Government House at Dhaka (now the Old High Court Building, Dhaka).
 Bhupendra Kumar Bishnoi led the mission, and the other pilots were KS Raghavachari and PS Malhi.
-Bishnoi was first ordered by Group Captain Malcolm Wollen to attack the Circuit House in Dhaka; Wollen said the mission was ordered by Air Headquarters Delhi.
+Bishnoi was first ordered by Group Captain (later Air Marshal) Malcolm Wollen to attack the Circuit House in Dhaka; Wollen said the mission was ordered by Air Headquarters Delhi.
 A formation of four aircraft (unnamed), armed with 32 rockets each, was assigned for the task.
 When the formation was about to take off, Wollen ordered the target be changed from the Circuit House to the Government House.
 Bishnoi did not inform the other three pilots about the changed target till they had reached Dhaka.
 Bhatia was the first pilot to sight the target.
 The formation bombed the target over two rounds and hit it with 128 rockets; two days later, the war ended.

 Bhatia put three F-86 Sabres out of service during the bombing raids on PAF Rafiqui.
 He was awarded the bar to his Vir Chakra for this action, and thus became one of just five Indian Air Force officers to have ever received this honor.
-The four other Indian Air Force officers who have received the Vir Chakra Bar are BK Bishnoi, AIK Suares, PL Dhawan and Vinod Neb.
+The four other IAF officers who have received the Vir Chakra Bar are BK Bishnoi, AIK Suares, PL Dhawan and Vinod Neb.
 Bishnoi, Neb and Bhatia received their Vir Chakra Bars for actions during the 1971 war.
 Bhatia was one of the flight commanders of a fighter bomber squadron during the war.
 His Vir Chakra citation says he mounted many strategic reconnaissance missions in Pakistani territory, commanded three airstrikes on heavily defended airbases, executed interdictions of Pakistani communication lines and provided close air support to the Indian Army.
-His citation further says he damaged three Pakistani aircraft, and multiple Pakistani military assets.
+His citation further says he damaged three Pakistani aircraft and multiple Pakistani military assets.
 However, two of the three aircraft lost by No. 32 Squadron in the 1971 war were lost to anti-aircraft guns during the 5 December raid on Shorkot, which was commanded by Bhatia.